kuzzleio/documentation/src/api/1/controller-memory-storage/bitcount/index.md

 {{{since "1.0.0"}}}

-Count the number of set bits (population counting) in a string.
+Counts the number of set bits (population counting) in a string.

 [[_Redis documentation_]](https://redis.io/commands/bitcount)